Transferring data to Snowflake

 Table name

-By default, Adverity saves data from each Datastream in a different table named {datastream_type}_{datastream_id} (for example, mailgun_83).
+By default, Adverity saves data from each datastream in a different table named {datastream_type}_{datastream_id} (for example, mailgun_83).

-You can specify the same target table for several Datastreams.
-If a column is shared between Datastreams, Adverity performs a full outer join and concatenates values.
-If a column is not shared between Datastreams, Adverity writes null values in the relevant cells.
+You can specify the same target table for several datastreams.
+If a column is shared between datastreams, Adverity performs a full outer join and concatenates values.
+If a column is not shared between datastreams, Adverity writes null values in the relevant cells.

 Placeholder